Social Icons

 Directed by Chris Buck and Jennifer Lee

-Frozen II boast of a new adventure and unlike Frozen (2013) it focuses more solely on the past and a sort of situation lock, where everyone in a place is locked out from the rest of the world.
-They continue to grow, have children, but cannot live the place they reside.
+Frozen II introduces a new adventure, and unlike the first movie, it focuses more on the past and a mysterious situation where an entire community is locked away from the rest of the world.
+They continue to live, grow, and have children, but they can’t leave the place they’re trapped in.
+That place is the enchanted forest, which Disney tries to make intriguing with a five-minute glimpse into the past at the beginning of the film.

 Upgrade (2018)